-- 8) GMIBs.
-The projected GMIB cost at the time of annuitization shall be the excess, if positive, of the reserve required for the projected annuitization stream over the Account Value at the time of annuitization.
-If the reserve required is less than the account value, the GMIB cost shall be zero.
-The reserve required shall be determined using the 2000 Annuity Mortality Table and a valuation interest rate equal to the Discount Rate.
-If more than one annuity option is available, choose the option with a reserve closest to the reserve for a life annuity with 10 years of certain payments. - 9) Indices.
+- 8) Indices.
 If an interest index is required to determine projected benefits or reinsurance obligations, the index must assume interest rates have not changed since the last reported rates before the valuation date.
 If an equity index is required the index shall be consistent with the last reported index before the valuation date, the initial drop in equity returns and the subsequent equity returns in the standard scenario projection.
-The sources of information and how they are used to determine the indexes shall be documented and, to the extent possible, consistent from year to year. - D) Assumptions for use in Section A3.3)B)2)(c). - 1) The Value of Aggregate Reinsurance.
+The sources of information and how they are used to determine the indexes shall be documented and, to the extent possible, consistent from year to year. - D) Assumptions for use in Section A3.3)B)2)(c). - The Value of Aggregate Reinsurance.
 The value of Aggregate reinsurance shall be calculated separately from the Accumulated Net Revenue.
-The value of Aggregate reinsurance is the discounted value, at rate DR of the excess of (a) the projected benefit payments from the reinsurance; over (b) the projected gross reinsurance premiums, where (a) and (b) are determined under the assumptions described in section A3.3)C). - 2) The Value of Approved Hedges.
-The value of approved hedges shall be calculated separately from the Accumulated Net Revenue.
-The value of approved hedges is the difference between: a) the discounted value at rate DR of the pre-tax cash flows from the approved hedges; less b) their statement values on the valuation date.
+The value of Aggregate reinsurance is the discounted value, using the statutory valuation rate described in the following paragraph, in effect on the valuation date for annuities valued on an issue year basis using Plan Type A and a Guarantee Duration greater than 10 years reduced by 50 bps of the excess of (a) the projected benefit payments from the reinsurance; over (b) the projected gross reinsurance premiums, where (a) and (b) are determined under the assumptions described in section A3.3)C) for all applicable contracts in aggregate.